yuvalrubinil/CANN/README.md

 # CANN
-CUDA Accelerated Neural Networks A lightweight C++ library for GPU-accelerated tensor computations and neural network training.
+CUDA Accelerated Neural Networks: This is a lightweight C++ library for GPU-accelerated neural networks training.
 Supports dense layers, convolutional layers (partial), and multiple optimizers, with Python bindings via PyBind11.